bigcommerce/dev-docs/docs/stencil-docs/developing-further/google-analytics-enhanced-ecommerce.md

 ## Custom Dimensions and Metrics

 Custom dimensions and metrics are also supported.
-To add them in the `config.json` `settings` array, add the name of the dimension/metric followed by the generic custom metric/dimension alias:
+To add them to the `config.json` `settings` array, add the name of the dimension/metric followed by the generic custom metric/dimension alias:

 ```json title="config.json: Settings array" lineNumbers
 {